apparebit/tsutsumu/README.md

 Python code and it may very well not be the right option for your use case.
-Notably, the standard library's [`zipapp`](https://docs.python.org/3/library/zipapp.html) also compresses bundled files and [pex](https://github.com/pantsbuild/pex) files combine bundling with virtual environments.
-Compared to Tsutsumu, they are more complex and more suitable for large applications.
-In contrast, Tsutsumu is best suited for scripts that import several dozen modules at most and should remain easily readable and inspectable before execution.
+Notably, the standard library's [`zipapp`](https://docs.python.org/3/library/zipapp.html) also compresses bundled files and [pex](https://github.com/pantsbuild/pex) files further combine bundling with virtual environments.
+That makes them more sophisticated but also significantly more heavyweight.
+Tsutsumu's simplicity makes it best suited to scripts that import a few dozen modules at most and should remain easily readable and inspectable before execution.

+The rest of this document covers Tsutsumu thusly:

+ 1. Just Download and Run!
+ 2. Make a Bundle
+ 3. The Workings of a Bundle
+     1. Layout of Bundled Files
+     2. A Bundle's Manifest: Offsets and Lengths
+     3. On-Disk vs In-Memory
+     4. Meta-Circular Bundling
+     5. importlib.resources Considered Harmful
+     6. Add a Resource Manifest Instead
+ 4. Still Missing

 ## 1. Just Download and Run!